SummitCollie/ncas-equipment/README.md

 Local test data can be seeded by running `rails db:seed`.

-Running `rails db:seed` on prod will just add a default admin account, as specified in your rails credentials
+Running `rails db:seed` on prod will just add a default admin account, as specified in your rails credentials.

 Default seeded users in development are:
 | username | password | admin? |